cloudify-cosmo/docs.getcloudify.org/content/cli/usergroups.md

 *  `-l, --ldap-distinguished-name TEXT` -
                                   The ldap group's distinguished name.
 This
-                                  option is required when using ldap
+                                  option is required when using ldap.
                                   The format must be CN=GroupName,OU=OUName,DC=Domaincomponent,DC= DomainComponent, for example CN=ldapwiki,OU=groups,DC=example,DC=com.